MarcoPon/SeqBox/README.md

 ## Possible / hypothetical / ideal uses cases
  - Last step of a backup - after creating a compressed archive of something, the archive could be SeqBox encoded to increase recovery chances in the event of some software/hardware issues that cause logic / file system's damages.
+ - Exchange data between different systems regardless of the file system used
  -  Long term storage - since each block is CRC tagged, and a crypto-hash of the original content is stored, bitrot can be easily detected.
 In addition, if multiple copies are stored, in the same or different media, the container can be correctly restored with high degree of probability even if all the copies are subject to some damages (in different blocks).
  - Encoding of photos on a SDCard - loss of images on perfectly functioning SDCards are known occurrences in the photography world, for example when low on battery and maybe with a camera/firmware with suboptimal monitoring & management strategies.
 If the photo files are fragmented, recovery tools can usually help only to a point.
  - On-disk format for a File System.
 The trade-off in file size and performance (both should be fairly minimal anyway) could be interesting for some application.
 Maybe it could be a simple option (like compression in many FS).
 I plan to build a simple/toy FS with FUSE to test the concept, time permitting.
  - Probably less interesting, but a SeqBox container can also be splitted very easily, with no particular precautions aside from doing that on blocksize multiples.
 So any tool that have for example 1KB granularity, can be used.
 Additionally, there's no need to use special naming conventions, numbering files, etc., as the SBX container can be reassembled exactly like when doing a recovery.